armanbilge/BIOINF702/assignment3.md

 Although *ab initio* methods are performing better than ever, they still struggle to scale for larger proteins [@Mou+14].

-Furthermore, it is difficult to establish how much of the recent progress in protein structure prediction are truly due to intellectual achievements in method design [@KFM14].
+Perhaps the greatest challenge in evaluating advances in protein structure prediction is that it is difficult to establish how much of the recent progress in protein structure prediction are truly due to intellectual achievements in method design [@KFM14].
 Both the amount of computational power available and the number of experimentally determined structures have increased substantially in the last